1. Introduction to SWF Machine Investment Strategies

 - Key Features: Advanced automation with auto-thread trimming, laser-guided placement, and seamless design transfers via Wi‑Fi or USB.

-- Cost Position: Positioned as a high-end solution, ideal for businesses handling large-format designs, complex multi-color projects, or requiring rapid job changeovers.
+- Cost Position: High-end solution for large-format designs, complex multi-color runs, and rapid job changeovers.

 - Financing: Available from $248/month with 0% interest for qualified buyers.

-- Best For: High-volume production, jacket backs, and multi-color garment runs.
+- Best For: High-volume production, jacket backs, multi-color garment runs.

 MAS-12 (Budget Model):